gdanko/SwiftBar-plugins/README.md

 * Plugins should be able to automatically generate the argparer from `plugin.defaults_dict`.
 * Plugins should be able to automatically generate the settings menu from `plugin.defaults_dict`.
 * Automatically generate a plugin configration file using default values for every plugin that can use one.
 Its location is based on `plugin.config_dir` and `plugin.plugin_name`.
 For example, if you're using SwiftBar and your plugin name is `fancy-plugin-DoSomething.10s.py` then your plugin configuration file's path will be `~/.config/SwiftBar/fancy-plugin-DoSomething.10s.py.vars.json`.
-* Most plugins have a `Settings` menu that can modify MOST of the settings.
+* All plugins have a `Settings` menu that can modify MOST of the settings.
 Obviously, things like API keys need to be manually configured by hand editing the JSON.
+If a specific setting displays a list of options, e.g., network interfaces, the currently selected option will have a checkmark next to it.
+The selected option used to be colored differently, but I opted to use a checkmark for the sake of accessibility.
-* Most plugins have a debugging menu that can be toggled via the plugin's `Settings` menu which shows the following:
+* All plugins have a debugging menu that can be toggled via the plugin's `Settings` menu which shows the following:
     * OS version, e.g., `macOS 15.2 (Sequoia)`
     * Installed system memory
+    * Debug flag enabled
+    * Brew enabled (whether or not `${HOMEBREW_PREFIX}/bin` and `${HOMEBREW_PREFIX}/sbin` are included in the PATH)
     * Python binary path
     * Python version
     * Plugins directory